Ekko-Technology/Alex_Project/README.md

 Karthikeyan Vetrivel
 Gao Shao Ann

-Sid and Vetri will be TAing this mod the upcoming sem (AY 25/26), feel free to ask doubts and whatnot
+Sid and Vetri will be TAing this mod the upcoming sem (AY 25/26)